oracle/terraform-provider-oci/website/docs/d/devops_repository_refs.html.markdown

 # Data Source: oci_devops_repository_refs
 This data source provides the list of Repository Refs in Oracle Cloud Infrastructure Devops service.

-Returns a list of Refs.
+Returns a list of references.

 ## Example Usage